stefanoverna/graphql8/guides/mutations/mutation_authorization.md

 - Load some objects from the database, using some `ID` inputs
 - Check if the user has permission to modify those loaded objects

-This guide describes how to accomplish that workflow with GraphQL-Ruby.
+This guide describes how to accomplish that workflow with GraphQL8-Ruby.

 ## Checking the user permissions